tsotnyk/CodeTasks/LeetCodecom/src/main/java/com/j2core/sts/leetcode/com/MaximumLengthOfRepeatedSubarray/README.txt

 Output: 3

 Explanation:
-The repeated subarray with maximum length is [3, 2, 1].
+The repeated subArray with maximum length is [3, 2, 1].

 Note:
 1 <= len(A), len(B) <= 1000